Browse Law Schools by State

 Do I have to go to a T14 school to get BigLaw?

-Why do Yale and Stanford have lower "BigLaw" percentages?
+Why do Yale and Stanford have lower BigLaw percentages than Columbia or Penn?

 This is misleading.
 Yale and Stanford graduates have the luxury of choice.
-Many choose prestigious Federal Clerkships, academia, or high-impact public interest jobs over corporate law.
-If they wanted BigLaw, they could get it—that's why we include clerkships in our "elite outcome" metric.
+Many choose prestigious Federal Clerkships (26% at Yale, 21% at Stanford), legal academia, or high-impact public interest careers over corporate law.
+If they wanted BigLaw, they could get it — that's why we include clerkships in our "elite outcome" metric.
+When you combine BigLaw + clerkships, Yale and Stanford are among the highest.

 What GPA do I need for BigLaw at a non-T14 school?